 Activities for The Great Big Green Week

-Great Big Green Week blog image
+Activities for The Great Big Greeen Week blog image

 This year we’re supporting The Great Big Green Week once again to inspire pupils to learn more about climate change.

-What is Great Big Green Week?
+What is The Great Big Green Week?

 The Great Big Green Week is an annual event, which celebrates action against climate change.
-It is run by the Climate Coalition and this year takes place between the 10th and 18th June.
+It is run by the Climate Coalition and this year takes place between the 8th and 16th June.

 a) Has created a free activity pack, which includes paper-based versions of some of our online activities, as well as some new ones.
 It: